 Argentine ants are roughly two to three millimeters long and range from light to dark brown.
 Their distinguishing characteristics are impossible to see with the naked eye due to their tiny size.
 However, if you examined an Argentine ant up close, you would find that they have antennae that are divided into 12 segments, a smooth body surface, and low-set eyes below the widest portion of their heads.

-Another way you might identify them is by the smell.
+Another way you might identify them is by smell.
 When they are crushed, these ants emit a musty odor.
 Though you may not make the connection at first, the musty smell around your home could be a sign of an ant infestation.

 The primary problem with Argentine ants is their tendency to contaminate food.
-These ants travel over waste and decaying materials and will bring hazardous contaminants with them wherever they go.
+These ants travel over waste and decaying materials and bring hazardous contaminants wherever they go.
 If their path brings them into your kitchen, you will have to throw away any food products that these ants get into.

 Argentine ants prefer sweet food sources over savory ones.
 They’re often found tending aphids for their honeydew.
 They will seek out any sugary foods that you’ve left out in the home.
 Protein and greasy foods can attract these ants as well.
 They will take these types of food back to the colony for the larvae and queens to feed on.

 These ants don’t infest homes as often as other ant species, but they may still travel into your home in considerable numbers seeking food, even if their nest is established outside.
 They will be highly aggressive and displace any other ant species living in the area.
 They’ve also been known to destroy beehives, kill termites, and attack chickens.
 These invaders are an unwanted presence near any home.